-Cactus and Semi-Cactus.
-Tightly curled, ray-like petals give cactus dahlias a distinctive appearance.
-Planted with other decorative and dinnerplate types, they add an exciting variation in texture and form.
-Cactus dahlias are a favorite with flower arrangers and make ideal companions for gladiolus, lilies and other late summer flowers.
+Cactus and Semi-Cactus Dahlias.
+Tightly curled, ray-like petals give cactus dahlias a distinctive look.
+When mixed with other decorative and dinnerplate types, they add sophistication and excitement to any floral arrangement.

-Single and Peony-Flowered.
+Single and Peony-Flowered Dahlias.
 Single dahlias have daisy-like flowers with one row of petals around a contrasting center.
 Peony-flowered dahlias have two and sometimes more rows of petals around the center.
 These plants are typically 2 to 3 feet tall and may have regular or dark-colored foliage.

-Waterlily.
+Waterlily Dahlias.
 These blossoms have rounded petals that spiral around tight, slightly flattened centers.
 Their flawless form makes them popular cut flowers.
 The plants are typically just 2’ to 3’ tall, yet they produce large blossoms that measure up to 5” across.
 Waterlily dahlias perform well in large containers and are also good for perennial gardens.